 At the time, during a ride on the boat of Mimpi Indah with other tourists, Italians, we went to a nearby beach.

 People used to live there.
 There was an Indonesian flag and an Italian flag at the end of the pontoon, a building under the trees at the back, a few tents on the beach, between Indonesian shanties made of palm leaves.

-I briefly exchanged a few words with a young guy from the beach, an Italian, who had explained to me the project they were launching: building a center to welcome scientists and students in marine biology, develop a farm of coral, conduct research on the environment ...
+I had briefly exchanged a few words with a young guy from the beach, an Italian, who explained to me the project they were launching: to build a centre to host scientists and marine biology students, to develop a coral farm, to carry out environmental research?

 Three years later, while preparing this new Indonesian trip in March 2013, I discovered a new diving center on the island, called "The Diving Center of Indonesia".
 Coral Eye.
 The project of the Italians has become reality.
 They even welcome, now, tourists.

 I e-mailed them.
 It was Marco, the young guy I'd met three years earlier, who wrote me back.
 He remembered our visit and our brief conversation.
 I made a reservation at their house.

 I loved this new stay on the island of Bangka, which I had already loved so much in my previous visit in 2010.

 Coral Eye is located on a beautiful beach, not far from the Murex resort.
 The beauty of the place, the atmosphere of the center, the dives, the peace of the island filled me.

-Mini 360 ° made to the iPhone from the dock:
+Mini 360° made with the iPhone from the pontoon :

 I just came back from (sighs).
 I came back to France a week ago, with my big 29 kilo bag full of tropical humidity, my holiday tan, my mosquito bites and my coral scratches.
 Indonesia never leaves me unscathed...